-If mounting the SCE 1000 in a rack with only two posts, skip to Mounting the System to a Rack (Mounting the System to a Rack "Mounting the System to the Rack" on page 4-9).
+If mounting the SCE 1000 in a rack with only two posts, skip to Mounting the System to a Rack (on page 4-9).

 If mounting the SCE 1000 in a rack with four posts, proceed to the next step to attach the crossrail supports to the rack.